 - Cargo loading companies: If a shift in improperly stored cargo caused the accident, the cargo loaders could be held accountable.

 We look at all parties at fault, which may include third-party mechanics and the truck manufacturer.
+Other third parties may be at fault too depending on your specific situation.

 How Long Do I Have to File a Truck Accident Claim in California?